serokell/ariadne/docs/usage-tui.md

 * `security`.
 In this case TODO
 * `high-throughput`.
 In this case confirmed inputs will be prefered.

-By default the `security` policy is used.
+By default, the `security` policy is used.

 Here's an example: